TheLegendBeacon/pycommandparse/README.md

 Internally, the parser has a dictionary with keys having all names and aliases with the values being the corresponding `Command` instances.

-The Parser matches the incoming commands to the given names/aliases and runs the command with the arguments.
+The Parser matches the imcoming commands to the given names/aliases and runs the command with the arguments.

 ## Examples